Red bird looking at camera against a white background

 What Is Employee Experience?

-Companies should consider how long it takes to hire, the rate of offer acceptance and the quality of the talent they attract.
+This is the pre-hire stage, when candidates read company review sites and look at how employee experience directly affects current employees.
+It's at this time that companies should consider how long it takes to hire, the rate of offer acceptance and the quality of the talent they attract.

-2. Hire
+2. Hiring

 Questions to ask: Did leadership’s top choice accept the role?
 Did prospective employees have any further questions or clarifications about the position or company?

-3. Onboard
+3. Onboarding

 Questions to ask: How quickly does leadership effectively onboard and train new candidates?
 How does the company communicate culture?

-4. Engage
+4. Engagement

-During the engage stage, business leaders should look to build upon employee strengths and establish purpose.
-The employee should feel that they fit in with the company culture and have a connection to the brand.
+During the engage stage, business leaders build upon employee skills and strengths.
+Employees should feel like they fit in with the company culture and have a connection to the brand.
+Employee recognition and performance management often pop up during this stage, and it's one time (of many) when employee experience directly ties to business outcomes.

 Questions to ask: Does the employee work well with others within the team?
 Does the person communicate effectively with direct managers?
 What areas require more training and development?

-5. Perform
+5. Performance

 By this point, an employee should be fully established within their role, be able to perform all job duties and meet expectations.
 Performance management at this stage might look at ways to optimize communication, prioritize tasks, collaborate with team members and more.